A queer Kac-Moody construction: Introduction

-One then defines $\g(A)$ to be the quotient of this algebra by the maximal set of relations that don't kill any elements in $\h$--if $A$ is generalized Cartan and symmetrizable, then this is just the Serre relations.
-For the Lie superalgebra case, see \cite{LS} for more on the relations.
+Then one defines $\g(A)$ to be the quotient of this algebra by the maximal set of relations that don't kill any elements in $\h$.
+If $A$ is generalized Cartan and symmetrizable, then these relations are generated by the Serre relations (\cite{GK}) (see \cite{LS} for the super case).

-To understand our generalization, one should view the choices of $\alpha_i\in\h^*$ and $p(i)\in\Z/2\Z$ as a choice of irreducible representations of $\h$: indeed, $\alpha_i$ tells you the action, and $p(i)$ tells you the parity of the representation.
+To understand our generalization, one should view the choices of $\alpha_i\in\h^*$ and $p(i)\in\Z/2\Z$ as choices of irreducible representations of $\h$, which are necessarily one-dimensional: indeed, $\alpha_i$ tells you the action, and $p(i)$ tells you the parity of the representation.
 Thus the Chevalley generators are just nonzero elements (i.e.~bases) of corresponding irreducible representations of $\h$.